stefanpejcic/FOSSBilling-OpenPanel/README.md

 - Download or git clone the OpenPanel.php file to your [FOSSBilling](https://github.com/FOSSBilling/FOSSBilling) installation at the following location: /library/Server/Manager

-## Custom Package Values

-ACL - By default this is set to user/reseller depending if the package choosen is a normal hosting or reseller hosting, but you may override it in your package by setting a ACL custom value in the package.

 ## Features
 #### Server